IBM/fashion-store/README.md

 ```

 ### Make a purchase
 By default the application runs on port 8080.
-(This can be changed in `src/conf/local.config.json`)

 1. Open the `Here & Now` store at [http://localhost:8080](http://localhost:8080)
 1. Click Shop to shop